Problems with "missing values" in the NordDRG system

 It is complicated (and propaply not necessary) to differentiate ' ' from numerical value <0 because the ASCII value of ' ' is less than '0'.
 The analysis of the cause of the error should be the responsibility of the local organisations.

-#6 Updated by Martti Virtanen almost 2 years ago
+#6 Updated by Martti Virtanen about 2 years ago

 - File Technical changes case #533.xlsx added

 - Status changed from Active to Further active

 The case was not accepted.
 The problem remains.
 A missing time label can be substitued by any character with ASCII-value less than '0' using this system.
 Negative values behave similarly.

 The technical changes illustrates the model, but it is not accepted.